camusicjunkie/PowerLFM/docs/Get-LFMAlbumTag.md

 ```

 ## DESCRIPTION
-Get the tags applied to an album.
+Get the tags applied to an album by an individual user.
 This uses the album.getTags method from the Last.fm API.

 ## EXAMPLES